browserengineering/book/book/html.md

 ```

 Python prints a list of `ElementNode` objects, meaning that there were
-open HTML elements still around when it reached the last token.
-Why?
+open HTML elements still around when it reached the last token:
-Unfortunately, Python does not help us resolve the mystery, because it
-prints `ElementNode`s like this:

 ```
 [<__main__.ElementNode object at 0x101399c70>,  ...]
 ```

-Python needs a method called `__repr__` to be defined to print things
+Ok, that's not too helpful.
+Python needs a method called `__repr__` to
-a little more reasonably:
+be defined to print things a little more reasonably:

 ``` {.python}
 class ElementNode: